 This wine leapt out of the bottle at me in a way that made me think ‘crud this wine has something to say and I don’t know if I’ll like it’.
 Whatever it was—almost some beer notes? makes some sense being from a country with a month devoted to beer— bounded out of the bottle.
 On the palate a more restrained refresher.
 For some reason when I drink this wine I close my eyes and see sea turqoise waves made of cardboard—like the ones in old-time plays that stagehands pull back and forth to emulate ocean waves.
 Cool and a touch of salinity.
 Ooh and it just pulled out a bouquet of roses.
-A little old-school, a little surprising, and always the gentleman this wine is a catch. — a year ago
+A little old-school, a little surprising, and always the gentleman this wine is a catch. — 2 years ago

 If you don’t want to think about this wine, no problem, you’ll have fun.
 If you do there’s a lot to cogitate on.
 The Animaniacs of wine.
 It has complexity (intriguing watermelon/river stone/candied watermelon/underripe strawberry/strawberry leaf) but also is just so pleasant in a way that I think: oh a non-wine snob would adore this too.
 Bubs are plush albeit don’t last so long as I might yearn for but then is that what I got for pouring into a syrah glass?
-You tell me Riedel lovers. — a year ago
+You tell me Riedel lovers. — 2 years ago

 I might not know it was rosé if blind tasted and I might not mind.
 But it DOES have that berry thing.
 Barely but just enough.
 It is cherry-berry it is mineral it is just fun.
 And white peaches and salt.
 And thyme.
 Hmm.
-It’s someone to hang out with when you need a friend also when that friend needs to...be food friendly and if your friends don’t like food I’d be concerned. — a year ago
+It’s someone to hang out with when you need a friend also when that friend needs to...be food friendly and if your friends don’t like food I’d be concerned. — 2 years ago

 Pale salmon all seashell and saltwater on the nose.
 So we have both river and ocean in one glass, boom.
 Jumpy but fine bubbles and same as nose but add in lilacs and raspberries so we are moving from water to land.
 Then the bubbles burst upon the tongue and we have sky.
 Am I missing any element?
 Nah, this is fire.